UniversalDevicesInc-PG3/udi-poly-kasa/README.md

 #### change_node_names

 This defaults to false, changing to true will change node names to match what is configured in Kasa app on restart or long poll.
-Note, there is currently a bug in PG3 so renames during long poll are not working, you must restart the node server.
+Note: there is currently a bug in PG3 so renames during long poll are not working, you must restart the node server.

 ## Kasa Devices